va1korion/AI_fundamentals/README.md

 # AI_fundamentals

 This is a repo for AI foundamentals course labs.
 Most of the info is in the notebooks.
-Creful, might contain datasets.
+Careful, might contain datasets.